-The process of content marketing involves creating informative, engaging, interactive and exciting content for your audience that can be posted onto other websites where your target audience are likely to be spending some of their time online.
+The process of content marketing involves creating informative, engaging, interactive and exciting content for your audience that can be posted onto other websites where your target audience is likely to be spending some of their time online.

 Creating content that is shareable can be difficult, but with some advanced planning and even spending time engaging with your customers, you can create some great pieces which organically build your backlink profile.

 - Think of content ideas that could help answer someone’s question or solve a problem

 - Explore what content is already doing well and is popular in your field before identifying a way of showcasing it differently or making it even better

 - Promote some of the things you like, which could be products, apps or other websites, as you might get a thank you, a share or a link from them back